“He’ll only practise if I sit right next to him.”

 Practice is three jobs stacked on top of each other

 To us, practising one line looks like a single task.
-To a six-year-old it is at least three, all running at once.
+To a six-year-old it is a highly complex multi-tasking exercise.
+They have to:

 Why group lessons do the focusing for them

 The child borrows the structure of the room until their own structure grows in.
-We don’t wait for a four-year-old to be able to focus alone before we start.
-We give them a place where focus is easy, so the habit forms first and the solo skill catches up to it later.
-By the time they can practise alone, they already love the thing they’re practising.
+We give them a place where focus is easy, so the habit forms first and the solo skill catches up later. **By the time they can practise alone, they already love the thing they’re practising.**

 They are not behind.
 They are not lazy.
 They are six, and the part of the brain that runs solo practice is still on its way.
 Your job for now is to sit close and keep it small.
 The independence arrives, usually without you noticing the exact day it did.